-This prohibits a former military of the U.S. military who received a dishonorable or bad conduct discharge from being eligible for an exemption.
+A former member of the armed forces of the United States who received a dishonorable or bad conduct discharge is not eligible for this exemption.